How to Qualify for Public Service Loan Forgiveness Like a Boss

 PSLF could drastically change or cease to exist in the future.

-Based on recent proposed changes, Public Service Loan Forgiveness may not continue to exist as it does today (or at all).
+Based on recently proposed changes, Public Service Loan Forgiveness may not continue to exist as it does today (or at all).

 The current administration has proposed ending the PSLF program.
 If this proposal passes, it would presumably not affect borrowers who have already taken out student loans.
 However, it would impact any borrowers who take out loans on or after July 1, 2020.
 Instead, supporters of the proposal argue that all borrowers can find forgiveness through income-driven repayment plans.
 Meanwhile, opponents of the proposal are concerned about limiting forgiveness programs and penalizing public servants who often earn less but serve the community.